Create, Manage & Convert SSL Certificates with OpenSSL

 If you need to use a cert with the java application or with any other who accept only PKCS#12 format, you can use the above command, which will generate single pfx containing certificate & key file.

 Tip: you can also include chain certificate by passing –chain as below.

 openssl pkcs12 –export –out sslcert.pfx –inkey key.pem –in sslcert.pem -chain cacert.pem

 If you don’t want to create a new private key instead using an existing one, you can go with the above command.

 openssl pkcs12 –info –nodes –in cert.p12

 PKCS12 is binary format so you won’t be able to view the content in notepad or another editor.
-So you got to use above command to see the contents of PKCS12 format file.
+The above command will help you to see the contents of PKCS12 file.